TheEucatastrophe/starwardodyssey/SRD/actions.md

 ## Buffs & Debuffs

-When a PC has an advantage on an action, they gain a Buff.
-When they suffer a setback or disadvantage, they gain a Debuff.
+If a PC has an advantage on an action, they gain a Buff.
+If they have a disadvantage, they gain Debuff.
 Buffs and Debuffs cancel each other out.
 When making a resist roll, roll a d6 for each Buff or Debuff.
 The highest Buff result adds to your roll.
 The highest Debuff result subtracts from your roll.

 ## Stress

 Some actions and situations will cause a PC to receive Stress.
 Each instance of Stress takes up an inventory slot.
-If there are no empty slots available, the PC’s HD is reduced to 0.
+If there are no empty slots available, you must drop an item to make space.

 ### Pushing a Character

-Before making a resist roll, PCs can gain a Stress to receive a Buff on the roll.
-They may choose to push their character multiple times on a single roll.
+Before making a resist roll, your character can gain a Stress to receive a Buff.
+You may choose to push your character multiple times on a single roll.

-## Scale of Actions

-While playing the game, you will be switching back and forth between different timescales, depending on what you are doing.
-This changes the scale of your actions.

-- **Encounters** play out in 10 second intervals, which is enough time for a character to move and perform an action such as activating a device, retrieving a packed item, or firing a weapon.
-- **Exploration** plays out in 10 minute intervals, which is enough time for you to search a room, bypass a lock, or do any other significant activity while exploring a site.
-- **Travel** plays out in a matter of hours or cycles (24 hours), which measures the time it takes to travel across a large area on foot, fly to the nearest planet, or jump to another star system.